 This issue is compounded by the public’s misconceptions around cloud security.
 After the well-publicised attack on Apple’s iCloud, there was an immediate drop in the popularity of cloud storage.
 Users questioned the security of their personal data and reported feeling more vulnerable to such attacks.

-However, vulnerabilities in Apple’s password security system were responsible for the breach.
+However, vulnerabilities in Apple’s password security systems were responsible for the breach.
 Persistent hackers guessed the security question responses and passwords of targeted users.
 The cloud was never actually breached.

 This is an important point and one that is often brushed aside when a high-profile cloud attack hits the headlines.